elir0d/classic-space-invaders/README.md

 ---

-<p align="center"> This is a simple python-encoded pong game.
+<p align="center"> This is a simple python-encoded Space Invaders game.
     <br>
 </p>